vegaøyan world heritage foundation

 Administrative contact committee

-The Vega conservation area board has an administrative contact committee with the foundation's general manager and with the head of agriculture, head of environmental protection/planning and head of tourism from Vega municipality.
-All parties provide information about the issues they are working on at the meetings.
+Vega Protected Area Board has an administrative contact committee with the Foundation's general manager and with the agricultural manager, environmental protection/planning manager from Vega municipality.
+All parties inform about the issues they are working on in the meetings.

-Nationally, the Foundation is a member of Norway's World Heritage, a network for the Norwegian World Heritage Sites.
-The network will address common issues for the Norwegian World Heritage sites and meets in connection with the annual World Heritage Forum, a conference that focuses on current issues related to World Heritage.
-The Norwegian network also meets at the annual Nordic World Heritage meeting.
+Nationally, the Vegaøyan World Heritage Foundation is part of Norway's World Heritage Network, a member organization for the Norwegian World Heritage Sites.
+The network will address common issues for the Norwegian World Heritage Sites and meet in connection with the annual World Heritage Forum, a conference that highlights current issues related to World Heritage.
+The Norwegian network also meets at the annual World Heritage Meeting in the Nordic countries.

 Nordic network